INSTRUCTOR OF RECORD

 to log onto COLLAB.
 Your UVa email address must be activated

-before you an log onto COLLAB.
-We will use COLLAB as the central point for all information
+before you log onto COLLAB.
+We will use COLLAB to exchange information

 SYLLABUS CLICK HERE

 The first and second columns in the syllabus is the class day and date and the second column is a running number of the

 number of classes or sessions.
 The third column is the content title of the section number in the Wileyplus online text

 and the fourth column is the chapter and section number in Wileyplus.
 You are expected to read the text and view all the animations

 in each section.
 If you click on the section number, you will bring up a set of power point slides summarizing that particular section.

 Please read the power point slides until you understand the answers to all the questions.
 Columns 3 and 4 is the outline for the class